kaue/next-atlasboard/README.md

 ##### Using the common dashboard config file

-If you want to share the same configuration for more than one dashboard, just place it in `/config/dashboard_common.json` so you don´t have to repeat it.
+If you want to share the same configuration for more than one dashboard, place it inside `/config/dashboard_common.json` so that you don´t have to repeat it.
 Atlasboard will merge the configuration keys found in this file with the current dashboard configuration.

 #### Jobs

-Jobs are run in the backend by the scheduler, and send data the client side widgets.
+Jobs are run in the background by the scheduler.
+Their purpose is to send data to the client-side widgets.
 You can generate one in the default package by typing:

 ```
 atlasboard generate job myjob
 ```

-which will create a job from [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/job?at=master).
+This will generate a job using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/job?at=master).

-The simplest job look like this:
+A very simple job could look like this:

 ```
 module.exports = function(config, dependencies, job_callback) {